Gifts for outdoorsy kids are my favourite type of present to both give and receive.

 From observing birds to pointing them to the horizon to finally use them back to front to see how little your brother can look though a lens, they are an easy toy that will keep them entertained during outdoor pursuits while allowing them to engage with the world around them.

 Binoculars for kids come is a wide price range to suit most budgets.
-Usually the one think I look for is a good neck strap with safety clip so you know there is no hazard when worn around the neck.
+The one type I look for is a good neck strap with safety clip so you know there is no hazard when worn around the neck.
+You can find a selection of our favourite kids binoculars here.

 If you are buying for a camping enthusiast, you may consider a telescope.
 Kids (and adults) are fascinated by space and looking into faraway celestial worlds is a family favourite activity during dark camping evening.
 Telescopes come in all shapes, sizes and budgets.
 To make the present even more useful, you can also add a constellations map or a children astronomy book.